 I sincerely would like to emphasise the importance of positioning your funds in our assets.
 Seriously it’s not Jantar Mantar where you lose your way.
 It’s also not Abhinav Bindra’s gold quest in the Olympics where you just aim and shoot.
 And no, we don’t want to guide you with a manual because it’s not one for all.

 Let me also warn you about the risk of premature withdrawal.
-Come on, we don’t really need to explain that, do we?
+Come on, we don’t need to explain that, do we?
 Why would you leave a well-performing fund before it’s able to give you requisite returns?
 Duh!
-Even a five year old gets that logic.
+Even a five-year-old get that logic.
 After all, he breaks open the piggy bank only when it’s full.

 Related reading: No means NO!
 Why men can’t take ‘NO’ in bed